hadi7khan/hadi7khan/README.md

 - 👋 Hi, I’m @hadi7khan
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m a Mobile Application Developer.
+I use Flutter to develop Mobile Apps.
 - 💞️ I’m looking to collaborate on any Flutter based Project